 SPEED MENU - Click on subject to get there quickly

 Students who park vehicles on University property must purchase and display SIU Edwardsville parking permits on their vehicles.
 Permits are available at the Parking Services office, by mail or through the Parking Services website.
 At the School of Dental Medicine in Alton, students may purchase permits at the Business Office or the website.
 Students on the East St Louis campus may purchase online or at the Parking Services office.
 If students purchase online and choose to post the charges to their student accounts, they are exempt from paying the online service charge.
-Please note that to change your permit to your student account,you must purchase online.
+Please note that to charge your permit to your student account,you must purchase online.
 You may not do so in the Parking Services office.

 The minimum requirement for students is a red permit for each vehicle registered.
 Semester permits are also available.
 Residents of Cougar Village and Woodland/Prairie/Bluff/Evergreen Halls are required to purchase residential (yellow) permits.
 There is no limit to the number of red permits students may purchase.